CaioMatInt/stock_management_multi_tenancy/README.md

 ## How to install and use this project

- - Clone the project to your computer.
+ - Clone this project to your computer
- - Run composer Install on the root folder
  - Navigate to the created laravel project folder
  - Run composer install
  - Setup a new database and configure your db connection on .env file